Mohammad-Qasem/reading-notes/README.md

 Hi There :smile:

-Do you want to build your simple web page :wink: easily and quickly ?
+Do you want to build your simple web page :wink: easily and quickly?
 Well...
 Check out.

-Markdown is a way to style text on the web and its is Easy On The Eyesand light in weight.
+Markdown is a way to style text on the web and it is Easy On The Eyes and light in weight.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with (Markdown).

 For example,